This apple bacon brie grilled cheese panini elevates the classic with apple butter, creamy brie cheese, bacon, and fresh apple slices!

 Begin by getting all of your ingredients out.
 You’ll be using many of them simultaneously, so there is no need to be going and fetching them all the time.
 You’ll want to begin by frying up the bacon.
 Use applewood smoked bacon if you have it available.
 It’s delicious, and it keeps the apple theme going!
 Cook it just to the point where it is done – no blackening or charring.
 While well done bacon is quite charming aside an over easy egg or atop hashbrowns, it has no place in this sandwich.

-To achieve evenly cooked, just finished bacon, I recommend using a griddle, electric or traditional, as pictured.
+To achieve evenly cooked, just finished bacon, I recommend using a griddle, electric or traditional.
 You’ll want about two pieces for each panino you intend to make.
 (2020 Update Note: or you could do this)

 Next, slice up the actual apples themselves.
 I strongly recommend Gala, but any type of sweet apple should work well enough.